Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

 ## 👤 **Author**

-Built by **Avik**.
-For learning, experimenting, and exploring machine learning with real-world web apps.
+Built by **Avik** — For learning, experimenting, and exploring Machine Learning with real-world web apps.

 ---